MajorZiploc/tooling_notes/code_challenges/notes.md

     nth_value(): returns the value of a specified column for the nth row within the window frame.

+window frame rolling aggregator: rolling average/aggregator with preceding and current row
+    also use lag to remove entries without preceding rows after work is done
+    ex: rolling_average_pgsql in main.pgsql

 string_agg(distinct a.product, ',' order by a.product): aggregator to make string list

 UNION vs UNION ALL